kreeti/web_development_basics/css/css_exercise.md

-1. How to align item?
+##CSS Exercises

+1. Explain about CSS Box Model.

+2. What is z-index in CSS?
+Explain with example.

+3. Describe in detail about CSS positioning.

-2. How to set the background-color of different elements?
+4. How to set the text alignment for elements?

-3. How to set the background-color of different elements?
+5. How to set the background-color of different elements?

-4. How to set the position of a background-image?

-5. How to set the position of a background-image?
+6. How to set the position of a background-image?

-6. How to repeat background image?
+7. How to repeat background image?

-7. How to sets all the border properties in one declaration?
+8. How to sets all the border properties in one declaration?

-8. How to set the color of the four borders?
+9. How to set the color of the four borders?

-9. How to set the style of the left border?

-10. How to set box-shadow to a division element?
+10. How to set box-shadow to a div element?

 11. How to prevent any element to be floated on the left or right side of paragraph element?

 12. How to set the text-color for different elements?

-13. How to specify the placement of a table caption?

-14. How to specify the width, style and color of the rule between columns?

-15. How to set a number sections and sub-sections with Section?

-16. How to display paragraph elements as inline elements?
+13. How to display paragraph elements as inline elements?

-17. How to specify all the font properties in one declaration?
+14. How to specify all the font properties in one declaration?

-18. How to set the text alignment for elements

-19. How to use text-overflow property
+15. How to use text-overflow property?

-20. How to set vertical align property of an element